weijwang18/Dr.-Sillystringz-s-Factory/README.md

 <details>
 <summary><strong>Initial Setup</strong></summary>
 <ol>
-<li>Copy the git repository url: https://github.com/weijwang18/Eau-Claire-s-Salon
+<li>Copy the git repository url: https://github.com/weijwang18/Dr.-Sillystringz-s-Factory
 <li>Open a shell program and navigate to your desktop.
 <li>Clone the repository for this project using the "git clone" command and including the copied URL.
-<li>While still in the shell program, navigate to the root directory of the newly created file named "Eau-Claire-s-Salon".
+<li>While still in the shell program, navigate to the root directory of the newly created file named "Dr.-Sillystringz-s-Factory".
-<li>From the root directory, navigate to the "Eau-Claire-s-Salon" directory.
+<li>From the root directory, navigate to the "Dr.-Sillystringz-s-Factory" directory.
 <li>Move onto "SQL Workbench" instructions below to re-create database necessary to run this project.
 <br>
 </details>